deadlyvipers/dojo_rules/introduction.md

-Hello my name is Michele
+Hello my name is Michele.
+Codeschool git courses are great. and RUby too.